 If a child under the age of 12 is adopted by a couple, an adoptive parent who is employed through an employment contract is entitled to 12 weeks' leave on presentation of a certificate from the court stating that the adoption application has been filed.
 If both parents are employed, or if one parent is in a non-salaried position, the adoption leave can be granted to only one of them.
 If an employee is adopting as a single parent, he or she can benefit from adoption leave, except if the adopted child already lives with the employee, or is the child of the spouse or partner of the employee.
 Most of the provisions that apply to maternity leave apply equally to adoption leave, including the requirements for being entitled to leave, entitlements and protection against dismissal.

 iii Paternity leave

 Paternity leave can be taken as an 'extraordinary leave for personal reasons'.
-Since 2018, a father is entitled to 10 paid days off work (it was previously two days).
+The father is entitled to 10 paid days off work.

 Paternity leave can be split, but must be taken within two months of: